 Try not to carry extra bags or carry-ons.
 The airline company will charge you additional bag fees.

-A budget airline will also charge you for snacks or meals, so avoid eating those if you are not that hungry.
+A budget airline will also charge you for snacks or meals, so avoid eating those if you are not hungry.
 It is one of the ways on how you can avoid extra fees on a budget airline.

 Another significant way of saving money on flights is being flexible.
 It sure is convenient to fly when and from where you please.
 But, if any of the airports a bit further from your desired one have a more excellent deal, then head there.